Today: a guest post from Dave Chesson, Kindle Marketing Jedi

 … more … “How To Create Headlines That Get More Clicks and Conversions – Guest Post”

 There are many online tech tools available for setting up a new business.
 As a small business owner myself for the past 10 years, I’ve come to rely on several that I recommend.
+(Down at the bottom is one Joel has been using a while.)
 The top 12 I recommend are:

 As a small business owner, you’re essentially writing your own paycheck.
 But that doesn’t mean you have an endless supply of funds anytime you need them.
 Instead, your earnings are dependent on a variety of factors, some of which are outside your direct control.
 So what can you do if you run into difficult financial circumstances?
 Here are a few ways to jump money-related hurdles.